Block-Blitz/take-2/README.md

 # Block Blitz

 Block Blitz a puzzle game allowing you to play competitively or solo.
 Rearrange the puzzle pieces to complete the images.
-When playing competitlively winning against your opponent will increase your stats.
+When playing competitively winning against your opponent will increase your stats and help you climb the leaderboard.
+Block Blitz was created as the final project in the Lighthouse Labs Web Developement Bootcamp.

 ## Contributors
 - Mark Zsombor